Cyber Security

 Patience

-Social engineering often requires nurturing a false sense of security over time, meaning patience is key to their deceptive practices.
+Social engineering often requires creating a false sense of security over time, so patience is key to their deception.

 social engineer, cybercrime, entering credit card details